 9. Develop Your Communication Skills

-If you’re working in a team, especially one that’s geographically distributed, communication will be a key component of your success.
+If you’re working in a team, especially one that’s geographically spread out, communication will be a key component of your success.
 So, one of the things to improve on at work is how you talk and collaborate with your colleagues.
 You need to ensure that you properly discuss everything—from good to bad—with your co-workers.

 There are plenty of ways you can improve your communication skills, but the first step is to become an active listener.
 This involves acquiring information and reflecting on your intentions before responding to a conversation.
 In a way, active listening helps you build lasting and meaningful relationships in the workplace.
 When you’re paying attention to what the other person is saying, you are able to provide quality contributions to conversations.